FelicityMK/Credit-Card-Fraud-Detector/README.md

 Credit Card Fraud Detection using Machine Learning

-This Project detects fraudulent credit card transactions using machine learning algorithms.
-It tackles the real-world challenge of class imbalance and evaluates multiple models to identify the most effective one.
+A machine learning app that detects fraudulent transactions using an imbalanced dataset of over 280,000 records.
+Powered by XGBoost, balanced using SMOTE, and deployed via Streamlit.

  Project Overview